This section updated January, 2020.

 Donate unused bar soap, shampoo/conditioners, liquid laundry detergent to the Needham Community Council Food Pantry.

-Needham residents with an RTS sticker may bring plastic bottles of any number to Needham RTS’ main drop-off area.
+Needham residents with an RTS sticker may bring empty plastic bottles and jars (milk, water, juice, salad dressing, laundry detergent, shampoo, dish soap, etc.) to the Needham RTS main drop-off area.

 Cannot be recycled, throw away in trash.